-We choose our values.
 Values are not like the genetic information we are born with.
 We are taught what is important, what to value, and how to behave to support those values.
-But when we find ourselves in new environments, we tend not only to modify how we behave, but we also might change the priority of what we value most highly given a particular situation.
+But when we find ourselves in new environments, we often modify not only how we behave, but we also might change the priority of what we value.
 We see this when we compare our private or home lives to our public or work lives.
-This is not to say we lack integrity by shifting our values at work, only that we choose to prioritize our values differently depending on the situations we experience.
+This is not to say we lack integrity by shifting our values at work, only that we choose to prioritize different values depending on the situations we experience.
 We successfully accommodate these changes because values can be intentionally selected and prioritized.
-There are thousands of human values.
-At any given time, we have a natural tendency to choose to focus on a select few.
-It is also important to remember that no single situation, or job, or life challenge requires us to prioritize a given set of values.
-We may achieve the ends we need through many different possible values combinations.
-And, diverse values among different people can give us access to more than one approach to solving problems and generating new and useful ideas.
+There are thousands of human values; we tend to, choose to focus on a few.

 Values motivate our behaviors, but they do not guarantee skills or competencies.
 So we can think that Financial Success is extremely important, but we may lack the skills to achieve that success, and find that we need training in managing finances.
-When we recognize we may lack supporting skills for a value we think is important, it begins to act as a future objective, and becomes part of the vision we have of ourselves in the future.
-Once we recognize a given value as an important aspiration, it will affect the choices we make in order to gain the skills we need to make the value a reality in our lives.
+When we lack supporting skills for a value, and still think it is important, it acts as a future objective, and aspiration, perhaps something that is a part of the vision we have of ourselves in the future.